JuliaLang/julia/doc/src/manual/parallel-computing.md

 end
 ```

-`power_method` repeteavely creates a new vector and normalizes it.
+`power_method` repeatedly creates a new vector and normalizes it.
 We have not specified any type signature in
 function declaration, let's see if it works with the aforementioned datatypes:

 ```julia-repl